huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 	* Reread/Revisit your favorite books annually (or at different points in the lifetime)
 		* Reading one book deeply is more impressive than reading 100 books quickly.
 		* Savor the important stuff as you will find more resonance or pick up new ideas by seeing things from different perspectives: focus on points that resonate with you.
-		* The great thing about a powerful piece of writing is that you'll never read it the same way twice.
+		* The great thing about a powerful piece of writing is that you’ll never read it the same way twice.
 As you grow older, your contexts change, and what you get out of the piece changes too.
 A book you read at 35 is not the same as when you read it at 25.
 		* A good book gets better at the second reading.
 A great book at the third.
-Any book not worth rereading isn't worth reading at all.
+Any book not worth rereading isn’t worth reading at all.
+* [以終為始](always-start-with-end-in-mind.md)：The first and most important rule of active/skillful reading is asking questions and trying to answer them.
 * Read _from_ books.
 Not read _through_ books.
 	* Main goal: Find **IQ + AA = Insights, Quotes, and Actionable Advice**
 		* An insight (洞見、洞察) [^3] is a realization that changes the way you think, and ideally changes the way you behave.